 5. Add a Greeting

 You can flip the card around as you wait for the glue to dry, and write or calligraph the greeting of your choice on the back.
-I would also suggest writing your actual on the back (“Dear So-and-So” …) — but there’s no reason that you couldn’t write on the front wings (third layer).
+This is also a great place to write a more detailed message for your recipient.

 6. Fold the Wings

 In my opinion, the 3D aspect of this butterfly card is the thing that helps to make it stand out!
-To fold the wings, start by lining up a piece of paper with the left side of the butterfly’s body (just left of the center).
+To fold the wings, start by lining up a piece of paper with the left side of the butterfly’s body (just left of the center, past where the glue is).
 Use the edge of the cardstock to fold the left side of the illustrated butterfly layer over to the right.
-Use your finger or fingernail to make a firm crease!
+Then, use your finger or a bone folder to make a firm crease.

 Keep your piece of paper where it is, and fold over the middle layer as well.
 Again, use your finger to make a crisp crease.

 Gently unfold the wings on the left side, and repeat the same process for the wings on the right.
 Once you finish folding, you’ll be rewarded with a butterfly whose wings rest at a pleasant elevation — similar to a real butterfly’s.
 To send the card, simply slip it into an A7 envelope (5.25″ x 7.25″, 133 mm x 184 mm)!
-It should be a perfect fit, and when the recipient pulls it out, the wings will spring back to life.
+It will be a perfect fit, and when the recipient pulls the card out, the wings will spring back to life.

 Butterfly Wall Art

 I hope that you enjoyed this tutorial and that you can make use of the Lace Butterfly Printables!
 Remember, for a free alternative, you are more than welcome to print out the Blank Butterfly Outline.
 If you go that route, get creative with it!
-You don’t have to fill in your blank butterfly with lace. 🙂
+You can fill in your blank butterfly with any motif that speaks to you.

-Thanks very, very much for reading TPK, and have a fantastic (and creative) weekend!
+Thanks very, very much for reading TPK, and have a wonderfully creative weekend!